chhayac/chhayac.github.io/README.md

 ### Simulation and Visualization of 5 Sorting Algorithms
 - Developed a simulation experiment to compare and contrast various sorting algorithms by drawing real-time graphs and interpreting their behaviors on various degree of sortedness.
 - Technical Proﬁciency Demonstrated: Python, Git, Matplotlib

+### Serverless Computing Microservices Composition
+- Working on analyzing and evaluating performance and cost metrics for different compositions of microservices on AWS Lambda.

 ### [Data Structure and Algorithm problems](https://github.com/chhayac/algo_and_data_structures)
 This is my repository where I solve interesting algorithms and data structure problems.